 Florida Retirement System (FRS) - New Employee Certification

-NOTE: DEP employees are asked to provide a copy of their Social Security card to the Bureau of Personnel Services in order for us to
+NOTE: DEP employees are asked to provide a copy of their Social Security card to HR in order for us to

 verify that the Social Security card name and number match the information entered in the People First